 Dentistry Residency Curriculum

 Our curriculum provides high-quality general dentistry and specialty service training to residents.
-Rotations include anesthesia and emergency medicine, as well as specialty enrichment rotations.
+Rotations in the PGY-1 year include anesthesia and emergency medicine, as well as specialty enrichment rotations experiences.
+The optional PGY-2 year offers further training through one of two focused tracks.
 Lectures cover topics including oral surgery, medical diagnosis, anesthesia, implant therapy, endodontics, periodontics, orthodontics and practice management.
+All residents will be involved in the care of patients in the multidisciplinary Cleft & Craniofacial Clinic.
 Residents also have the opportunity to attend dental conferences for further professional development.

 Dental Resident Rotations, Courses, and Enrichments:

 The General Practice Residency in Dentistry at Wake Forest requires residents to complete rotations in Emergency Medicine and Anesthesia, as well as a course in Physical Exam and Diagnosis.
-Implant course and enrichment experiences in various areas of study are considered optional, and are offered over the course of the two year program.
+Implant course and enrichment experiences in various areas of study are considered optional.
 See below for descriptions – required rotations and courses are in italics.

 PGY-1